Flash floods triggered by torrential rains kill over 200 people in India and Pakistan

 Experts say cloudbursts have increased in recent years partly because of climate change, while damage from the storms also has increased because of unplanned development in mountain regions.

-Officials halted rescue operations overnight but rescued at least 300 people Thursday after a powerful cloudburst triggered floods and landslides.
+At least 300 people were rescued Thursday after a powerful cloudburst triggered floods and landslides, but the operation was halted overnight.
 Officials said many missing people were believed to have been washed away.

-Harvinder Singh, a local resident, joined the rescue efforts immediately after the disaster and helped retrieving 33 bodies from under mud, he said.
+Harvinder Singh, a local resident, joined the rescue efforts immediately after the disaster and helped retrieve 33 bodies from under mud, he said.

 At least 50 seriously injured people were treated in local hospitals, many of them rescued from a stream filled with mud and debris.
 Disaster management official Mohammed Irshad said the number of missing people could increase.